-- Frequency: When clear view of the fire pot becomes obscure - By: Homeowner - a.
+- Frequency: When clear view of the fire pot is obscure - By: Homeowner - a.
 Appliance must be completely cool before cleaning glass. - b.
-Vacuum fly ash from glass and door rope. - Use a damp paper towel or any non-abrasive glass cleaner.
-Wipe off with dry towel.
+Use a damp paper towel or any non-abrasive glass cleaner.
+Wipe off with dry towel

 Handle glass assembly with care.
 When cleaning glass:

 - Avoid striking, scratching or slamming glass.

 - Do NOT clean glass when hot.

 - Do NOT use abrasive cleaners.

+- Use a hard water deposit glass cleaner on white film.

 - Refer to maintenance instructions.